tomravalde/thesis/viva-comments.md

 Dear Thomas,

+Dear Dr Onof,

+Please find attached an updated copy of the thesis which I have updated to address the issues you have highlighted.
+Below is a summary as to how I have responded to each comment.
+Please let me know if you think there are any further issues to correct.

 > Aside from the issues of detail that were discussed at the viva (e.g. about equations), we have left our copies of your thesis with Ivan: they contain the typos we spotted.